 Well, let’s skip to 2000 when Gone in 60 Seconds gets a Bruckheimer makeover, with all that entails…A lot of folks were not happy with this revival and it has its ups and downs, that’s a fact, but when compared to the original, the remake is a freaking polished jewel.
 Yes, it features some dumb humor and the dialogue is silly at times, but it is a complete and most importantly, fairly gripping progression of events.
-The stakes are clear as day, the story moves along well, the majority of the rides featured are gorgeous and unlike most modern car movies, the editing isn’t seizure inducing with needless cuts every half a second.
+The stakes are clear, the story moves along well, the majority of the rides featured are gorgeous and unlike most modern car movies, the editing isn’t seizure inducing with needless cuts every half a second.
 In fact, I rewatched Gone in 60 Seconds in its entirety (I usually skip straight to the final chase) before writing this piece and mainly, I have to say it holds up ok.
 The theft scenes are fun, the soundtrack sets the right mood, there’s decent acting at times and the big chase at the end with Eleanor versus the police, is a thrill.
 Now, it’s not a perfect sequence due to a couple of continuity errors which are a bit of shame, but overall and minus the final 3/4 CGI jump, it’s very successful at displaying actual driving instead of being a bland, dull computer generated fest like current car movies tend to be and of course, the whole thing is the ultimate showcase for the – then – new and improved Eleanor.